Art, ideas, and how we share them

 Throughout June I have returned again and again to Käthe Kollwitz’s Selbstbildnis mit der Hand an der Stirn (Self-Portrait with Hand on the Forehead).
 Kollwitz was a prolific self-portraitist, completing more than a hundred brooding and deeply emotional images of herself, portraits that capture all of humanity in their singular intensity.
 Self Portrait, Hand at the Forehead, like much of her work, has a dark and oppressive quality.
 The detail in the knuckles of the hand that casts a brooding shadow over the left side of her face, the resignation in the mouth, the deadened exhaustion in the visible eye, all together create the face of pain, of true sorrow, better perhaps than any other artist.
 And all this in a portrait that pre-dates some of her greatest sorrows, the death of her son, the horrors of both world wars.

-The theme of this months pearls of the web seems to be the nature and exchange of ideas.
+Looking back over the things I’ve read online this month, the theme seems to be the nature and exchange of ideas.
 From questions about the scope and ethics of art, to the heightened emotion of online exchanges, the notion of ideas eclipsing their creators, the importance of making our work accessible, and ending on a short bit about the craft of photography.

 This was far and away the most provocative piece I read this month, it raises great questions about the role of art in society and perhaps about the damage that has been done to that role in our age.
 It also offers a unique entry point into the discussion on reasonable expectations of privacy, who we implicitly and explicitly permit to observe us, and what recourse looks like for entities large and small when a trespass is perceived.
 Read it with as open a mind as you can.